Skip to content Exit mobile menu

 • The Entry Clearance visitor vignette inside your passport (if you are a visa national).

-• If your passport was not stamped because you entered the UK through an e-Gate, a copy of your boarding pass or transport ticket clearly showing the date you entered the UK is required.
+• If your passport was not stamped because you entered the UK through an e-Gate, your boarding pass, eticket or stamp inside your passport to prove the date you entered the UK.